sindresorhus/temp-write/readme.md

 ### tempWrite(input, [filepath])

-Returns a promise that resolves to the filepath of the temp file.
+Returns a `Promise` for the filepath of the temp file.

 ### tempWrite.sync(input, [filepath])